Summary of key changes in recommendations between the 2016 guideline and the 2025 update

 TOPIC NO. CHANGE SUMMARY of CHANGES 2016 RECOMMENDATION

 Physical exam and history 1 The key clinical signs and symptoms of bronchiolitis have not changed.
-However, additional signs have been added: feeding difficulties, vomiting, dehydration, hypoxaemia, lethargy, uncommon (<5%) diarrhoea, and rarely (<2%) apnoea.
-Infants can be diagnosed with bronchiolitis if they have an upper respiratory tract infection followed by onset of respiratory distress with fever, and one or more of: cough, tachypnoea, retractions, diffuse crackles or wheeze.
+However, additional clinical signs and symptoms have been added to the recommendation: feeding difficulties, vomiting, dehydration, hypoxaemia, lethargy, uncommonly (<5%) diarrhoea, and rarely (<2%) apnoea.
+Infants can be diagnosed with bronchiolitis if they have an upper respiratory tract infection followed by onset of respiratory distress with fever, and one or more of: cough, tachypnoea, retractions and diffuse crackles or wheeze on auscultation.

 CXR 3b NA New topic to the 2025 guideline update.
 NA